tuttibalutti/project-portfolio/README.md

 - You should use flexbox for layout (you can use CSS grid if you're comfortable with that).
 - The page should be fully responsive.
 (Mobile, tablet and desktop) – The page should look and function the same on Chrome, Firefox, and Edge.
 – The page should work well for people that uses screen readers and keyboard navigation.
+– The Html code should validate in an validation tool.
 - Code follows [Technigo’s code guidelines](https://www.notion.so/technigo/Guidelines-for-how-to-write-good-code-69ffb59eac4e4358a7c5752efb873c4e).
 - Contribute by helping others with this project on Stack Overflow.
 - If selected; demo your solution for your team.